Covid Makes for Challenging Times

 These are fluid times.
 Information is being updated by the day and by the hour.
 Ensuring that critical information from reliable sources is shared has become more time-consuming and more challenging.

 These are unprecedented times.
 Fire stations are closing to the public as new directives and protocols are received to ensure uninterrupted service.
 Regular meetings and training are on hold as firefighters themselves also practice social distance.
-The way the fire department operates is changing.
+Covid is changing the way fire departments must operate.
 Communication protocols are evolving rapidly to serve the new reality.

 The FireQ fire department software provides a number of layered messaging options that can be used to help departments keep firefighters informed, up-to-date and connected: